-Shared or Joint residence
+Shared or joint residency

-Where a child lives with parents with shared responsibility, each for part of a week, the address where the child lives is determined using a joint declaration from the parents stating the pattern of residence.
+Where a child lives with parents with shared parental responsibility, each for part of a week, the address where the child lives is determined using a joint declaration from the parents stating the pattern of residence.
+The declaration (including the addresses of both parents) must be submitted at the time of making the original application.

 If a child's residence is split equally between both parents, then parents will be asked to determine which residential address should be used for the purpose of admission to school.
-If the residence is not split equally between both parents, then the address used will be the address where the child spends the majority of the school week.

-Documentation to confirm the arrangement such as a residence order or other court order may be required.
-If this is not available or the School Admissions Team is not satisfied with this documentation, Hounslow will consider the address of the parent who is in receipt of Child Benefit or if Child Benefit is not being received, the address at which the child is registered with a doctor (GP)

-A copy of the latest benefit entitlement notice or the child's medical card will be requested.
+If no joint declaration is received and the residence is split equally by the closing date for applications, Hounslow will consider the address of the parent who is in receipt of Child Benefit or if Child Benefit is not being received, the address at which the child is registered with a doctor (GP.)
+You must send us a copy of your latest benefit entitlement notice or your child's medical card.
 We may also ask for further evidence if required.